 Ψ 989 out of 2,700 patients requiring neurosurgery have been waiting more than six months,

-Ψ Ireland has 7 rehabilitation consultants; if we had 50 we’d still have the second lowest per capita rate in Europe.
-If we had 150 consultants, we’d have fewer per capita than Serbia, Czech Republic, Estonia, Latvia and Croatia,
+Ψ Ireland has 7 rehabilitation consultants; if we had 50, we’d still have the second lowest per capita rate in Europe.
+If we had 150 experts, we’d have fewer per capita than Serbia, Czech Republic, Estonia, Latvia, and Croatia,

-Ψ Just one is six people of the 15,000 per annum with serious conditions requiring specialist Neurorehabilitation services can access these.
+Ψ Just one is six people of the 15,000 per annum with severe conditions requiring specialist Neurorehabilitation services can access these.

 Professor Hardiman said that the brain is who and what we are, and therefore we have to invest and properly manage who and what we are.
 A heart transplant is easy enough these days, but brain transplants belong in the world of fantasy.
 Because of that, urgent reconfiguration of existing services should be done.
-And the best thing of all, our HSE, the health department of our government, doesn’t even have to spend money to make this happen, the only thing that needs to be done is do a restructuring of services… cheap or what?
-Our government should be happy that this improvement would cost very little, yet they pretend as if their noses are bleeding and put their head in the sand like ostriches.
+And the best thing of all, our HSE, the health department of our government, doesn’t even have to spend money to make this happen, the only thing that needs to be done is, do a restructuring of services… cheap or what?
+Our government should be happy that the cost of this improvement would be microscopic, yet they pretend as if their noses are bleeding and put their head in the sand like ostriches.

 I am angry because you just do not do something that cruel to disabled people unable to talk, unable to go to the toilet by themselves and their carers needing a huge amount of patience and strength to deal with all this.
 It makes my blood boil because it’s an injustice to someone already dealing with unjust, physical disabilities.